Susan Wright advances to runoff in Texas' 6th District special election with tight race for second spot - KESQ

 Susan Wright advances to runoff in Texas’ 6th District special election with tight race for second spot

-Republican Susan Wright will advance to a runoff in the special election for Texas’ 6th Congressional District, CNN projects.
+Republican Susan Wright will advance to a runoff in the special election for Texas’ 6th Congressional District, CNN projects, in a race that has been an early window into the fight over the future of the Republican Party in the aftermath of former President Donald Trump’s attempt to overturn the results of the 2020 election and the attack on the US Capitol.

 GOP state Rep. Jake Ellzey and Democrat Jana Lynne Sanchez are locked in a tight race for the second spot.